 A patient’s specific disc protrusion symptoms depend on the location and severity of the problematic disc.
 This makes it particularly important to diagnose the origin of a disc protrusion correctly before treating the symptoms.
 Disc protrusions can be difficult to locate, so a physician typically will rely on medical imagery such as an MRI or CT scan to confirm the presence of a protrusion and ensure that the patient’s symptoms are not related to another underlying issue.

-The prognosis for a patient suffering from a cervical disc protrusion is most often good.
+The prognosis for a patient experiencing a cervical disc protrusion is most often good.
 Normally, symptoms can be managed with a conservative treatment plan that incorporates exercise, rest, heat application and pain medication.
 Occasionally, however, a patient will not respond to non-surgical treatment, and their condition could warrant spine surgery.